sovrynn/ecdo/5-LOCATION-MAPPING/asia/mongolia/README.md

 # Mongolia

-A location to look into.
+A promising location to look into.